Wafris/wafris-rb/README.md

       # supports it.
       ssl_params: { verify_mode: OpenSSL::SSL::VERIFY_NONE }
     )
+    # Max memory for your redis instance in MB.
+Default is 25MB.
+    c.maxmemory = 30
+    # Connection pool size for your redis instance.
+Default is 20.
+    c.redis_pool_size = 25
 end
 ```

 Note that Redis defaults to the environment variable, `REDIS_URL`.
-So we recommend using something different.
+So we recommend using something different especially if you're using multiple Redis instances.

+#### What is maxmemory and why do I need to set it?

+Most Redis instances you provision will come with some kind of max memory limit.
+When you start to approach max memory usage Wafris will shorten the key expiration and reporting window strategies.

 ### 3. Testing in Development (optional)